adobe/python-flaky-network/README.md

 |Python | Python | Python
 ||C++|

-*Note: Currently python version is in production, windows is in progress and support for linux can be extended if required*
+*Note: Currently MacOS(python) version is in production, windows is in progress and support for linux can be extended if required*

 ## Normal Variate Profile
 ![Normal variate Bandwidth](imglink.here)